EdBoardComputer/8BitComputer/Readme.md

 # 8bit Breadboard Computer
 Here's my take on a breadboard computer, inspired by Ben Eater's You Tube Series.
 * 8 Bit Arithmetic unit, based on 2x 74HC181 for addition, subtraction, increment and decrement.
 Logic functions for AND, OR, XOR.
 Two simple hard wired shifters for left and right shift.
+Bit read instruction.
 * Zero and Carry Flags.
 * 8K RAM and 8K EEPROM.
 16 bit memory address bus, 8 bit data bus.
 * 16 Bit program counter, 8 bit stack pointer (uses memory from 0100-01ff hex like 6502cpu)